What is software integration? Here’s what you should know

 A workflow where any new event registrant in Eventbrite leads to a new account getting created in Salesforce

-1. Once a new order for an event comes in, the workflow gets triggered.
+1. When a new order for an event arrives, the workflow triggers.

 2. If the attendee already exists as an account in Salesforce, the workflow ends; if the attendee doesn’t already exist, they’re added as an account, and the information they provided in the order form gets mapped to the appropriate fields in their account page.